novelgym/novelgym.github.io/ng-website/docs/environment/objectsactions.md

 ### `EntityTrader`

-As a child of the [PolycraftEntity](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/polycraft_entity.py) class, [EntityTrader](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/entity_trader.py) has the `print_agent_status`, which allows the printing of its inventory.
-As a child of the [Entity] class, it has the capacity to perform actions and to add objects to its inventory.
-Since this fully characterises the expected behaviour of [EntityTrader](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/entity_trader.py), the class requires no more implementation.
++ As a child of the [PolycraftEntity](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/polycraft_entity.py) class, [EntityTrader](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/entity_trader.py) has the `print_agent_status`, which allows the printing of its inventory,

++ as a child of the [Entity](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/object/entity.py) class, it has the capacity to perform actions and to add objects to its inventory,

++ since this fully characterises the expected behaviour of [EntityTrader](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/entity_trader.py), the class requires no more implementation.

 <details>
 <summary>`entity_trader.py`</summary>